-With ITV set to broadcast a two-part drama ‘Dark Angel’, featuring the story of Mary Ann Cotton at Halloween, DAVID SIMPSON recalls the tale of this notorious County Durham serial killer, who claimed the lives of at least 17 people
+DAVID SIMPSON recalls the tale of the notorious County Durham serial killer, Mary Ann Cotton, who claimed the lives of at least 17 people

 MARY ANN’S EARLY LIFE